Interrupt/systemshock/README.md

 ## Prerequisites
   - SDL2, 32 bit
   - SDL2_mixer, 32 bit
-  - Original assets in a `res/data` folder next to the executable
+  - Original cd-rom or SS:EE assets in a `res/data` folder next to the executable
+    - Floppy disk assets are an older version that we can't load currently

 ## Building SDL
 You can use the included `build_deps.sh` shell script to build the required versions of SDL2 / SDL2_mixer.
 VOC support was broken until recently in SDL_mixer, so for sound effects to work you'll probably need to build it from the latest sources like that script does.